ajvpot/httpdbg/README.md

 # httpdbg
-A Golang library for logging and visualizing HTTP requests using the Chrome Dev Tools
+A Golang library for logging and visualizing HTTP requests using the Chrome Dev Tools.

+Is the server returning an Invalid Request error for the client you generated using the API spec the vendor gave you?
+Use `httpdbg` to find out who is at fault quickly!

 ### Features
 * Provides a simple wrapper for an http.RoundTripper, making it easy to integrate with existing applications.